 The conference’s second day, 9 July, is devoted to private investors, with about 800 projects presented.
 That matches the plan’s design, which leans on private capital for roughly 70 per cent of its financing.

-A central ambition is processing more of the world’s largest cocoa crop at home rather than exporting raw beans.
+A central goal is processing more of the world’s largest cocoa crop at home rather than exporting raw beans.
 Energy, transport and digital infrastructure round out the pitch.

 Why it matters

 The outcome also raises questions about execution capacity and debt sustainability.
-Can the government and private sector absorb and deploy this volume of financing effectively, and will the terms allow the country to service its obligations without fiscal stress?
+Can the country absorb and deploy this much financing, and still service its debts without fiscal stress?

 How much was pledged for Ivory Coast’s development plan?

-Partners pledged 47,820 billion CFA francs, about US$80 billion, on the first day — more than four times the 11,138.2 billion CFA francs the government sought externally, per AIP.
+Partners pledged 47,820 billion CFA francs, about US$80 billion, on the first day.
+That is more than four times the 11,138.2 billion CFA francs the government sought externally, per AIP.

 What is the PND 2026-2030?